PolarPro Launches Two New Filters | PMVND | Edition II & PMVND + Diffusion | Edition II Mini Review

 Is The Second Generation Substituting The First Version?

-Price between both generations will remain the same and PolarPro will offer a 4-pack combo package that will be $250 off of the retail price.
-Additionally, they will submit a trade-in program that will offer $40 off for those who have the Edition I and would like to upgrade to Edition II.
+Both generations will maintain the same price point, and PolarPro intends to introduce a special 4-pack combo package with a significant $250 discount off the retail price.
+Furthermore, they will introduce a trade-in program for users who possess Edition I filters and wish to upgrade to Edition II, offering a $40 discount.

 Who Is This Made For?